niumlaque/nablazy/README.md

 ## Usage

 1. Access the download page in your browser
-2. Enter the video URL (YouTube or X/Twitter)
+2. Enter the video URL (YouTube, X/Twitter, or TikTok)
 3. Select the save format (video or audio)
 4. Click the download button
 5. The browser's download dialog will appear, and the file will be saved locally.